14 Low-Cost Marketing Ideas for Small Businesses

 No marketing firm?
 No problem.
-Even inexperienced marketers can use effective marketing strategies without spending a dollar.
-Here are 14 small business marketing suggestions that you and your team may action right away.
+Even novice marketers can use these effective marketing ideas for small businesses without spending a dollar.
+Here are 14 suggestions that you and your team can act on right away.

 After 34 years of working with local businesses, our most successful customers tell us there are 4 things to think about when considering how to market:

 - Be the Place Where Customers Want to Be – Marketing starts at your business.
-Everything from the sign out front to the display of your merchandise or food are indicators of how you feel about your customers.
+Everything from the sign out front to the display of your merchandise or food indicates how you want your customer to feel about you.

 - Be Proactive in Your Marketing – “Falsehood flies, and the Truth comes limping after it.” – Johanthan Swift.
 The same goes for negative reviews.
 To bolster the truth about how great your business is, carefully cultivate your reputation and actively promote it.

 - Increase Customer Frequency – Depending on who you ask, a new customer has a 30% chance or less of returning.
-But, if you can get a regular customer to visit one more time a month, you could be looking at a 50% – 100% increase in revenue.
+But, if you can get a regular customer to visit frequently, you could be looking at a 50% – 100% increase in revenue.

 1. Tidy Up Like Guests Are Coming Over

-Tidy up those chipped tiles in the restroom, clear away the clutter, get a fresh coat of paint on.
+Clean those chipped tiles in the restroom, clear away the clutter, and get a fresh coat of paint on.
 Anything you do to make your store or restaurant appealing will help bring customers back.
-That doesn’t mean every business needs to be a haven of Meditative bliss.
+That doesn’t mean every business needs to be a haven of meditative bliss.
 A 30-year-old BBQ joint may need a little rust on the edges to seem authentic.
 The key is to make sure customers like what they see.
 The best way to do that is to ask.
 It doesn’t cost a thing to just ask your customers about what they would change.

 2. Be Instagram-able

 The next step is to make sure everyone knows where they are.
 Table tents for restaurants and a brilliant signature sign at a store make for great posts on social media.
-Let your customers let their friends know where they are.
+Help your customers in letting their friends know where they are.
 Even if you aren’t a big Instagram/Facebook poster, try thinking where would you take a picture to show off that you just visited one of the best local businesses around?

 Speaking of social media, do you have QR codes and ways for people to follow?
 Many customers just need a little reminder and a little help to follow you online.
 Adding QR codes with stickers is another inexpensive way to promote your online image.

 In the small business game, reviews are like gold.
 But here’s the thing: negative reviews seem to roll in way faster than the good ones.
 It’s almost like people jump on their phones the second they’re a tad peeved, but when they’re happy, they just go on with their day.
-So, even if most of your customers are walking out with a smile, the online world might not see that full picture.
+So even if most of your customers walk out smiling, the online world might not see the full picture.
 Businesses have to remember that getting those thumbs-up reviews often means giving a little nudge.

 Getting more reviews can be a smooth process with the right approach.
-Consider placing signs around your venue, encouraging customers to share their feedback.
+Consider placing signs around your venue to encourage customers to share their feedback.
 It’s also beneficial to coach your staff on how to ask for reviews.
 For instance, they could say, “I hope you enjoyed your experience today.
 If you have a moment, would you mind leaving a review about how I assisted you?”
-By focusing on an individual it makes the request a personal favor and much more likely to be acted on.
+Focusing on an individual makes the request a personal favor and much more likely to be acted on.
 Offering perks, like a gift card, to the team member with the most outstanding reviews each week serves as a reminder of what management values and can really rack up positive reviews.
-Celebrating these personal achievements can introduce some friendly competition, making the review-collecting journey more dynamic.
+Celebrating these personal achievements can introduce a bit of friendly competition, making the review-collecting journey more dynamic.

 Local businesses have an opportunity to become pillars of leadership within their communities.
-One effective way to demonstrate this leadership is by sponsoring or hosting community events, workshops, or classes.
+One effective way to demonstrate this leadership is to sponsor or host community events, workshops, or classes.
 These initiatives not only foster a sense of unity but also enhance the business’s visibility and establish goodwill.

-Parent/Teacher Organizations (PTOs) are constantly in search of venues for meetings or businesses that can donate supplies or offer sponsorships.
+Parent/Teacher Organizations (PTOs) are constantly seeking meeting venues or businesses that can donate supplies or offer sponsorships.
 Collaborating with these organizations can position your business as a go-to partner for educational and community support.

 Additionally, local libraries serve as cultural and educational hubs.
 Partnering with them offers various avenues for community engagement.
 Whether it’s providing samples of your product, conducting demonstrations of your services, or featuring in their newsletters, the library can be a fantastic platform to reach diverse segments of the community.